Chapter 1

 Oil, canvas

-This was the first oil painting I made.
+This was the first oil painting I made under the guidance of my teacher.

 Oil, canvas